Creating Rapport through Mirroring and Matching

-We’re all familiar with Tony Robbins concept of creating rapport through mirroring and matching.
+We’re all familiar with Tony Robbins and some of us are also familiar with the concept of creating rapport through mirroring and matching.

 This is the idea that you can develop a rapport by being “like” the other person in conversation.